 As you know, Japan is a country with diverse regional cuisines.
 One type of sushi that comes from Osaka is the oshizushi, meaning "box sushi" or "pressed sushi."
 This type is actually one of the oldest forms of sushi, the successor to narezushi, which sprang from the method of preserving fish by packing it tightly in boxes of fermented rice.

 The last type of sushi we'll cover is sasazushi, one that you've likely never heard of.
-It is a local, rustic style of sushi that is often made with wild vegetables, presented on a bed of sushi rice with a bamboo leaf standing in as a plate.
+It is a local, rustic style of sushi from Niigata and Nagano prefectures that is often made with wild vegetables presented on a bed of sushi rice with a bamboo leaf standing in as a plate.
 This is yet another healthy and fresh type of sushi that features produce from the nearby area.

 As you can see, from nigiri to maki, there is a diverse range of ways to enjoy sushi.
 So try them all, or even join a sushi cooking class in Japan, and learn how to make them for yourself.
 You'll be sure to discover your new favorite type of sushi!